DimitarBogdanov/DimitarBogdanov/README.md

 <h1 align="center">Hi 👋, I'm Dimitar</h1>
 <h3 align="center">A teen from Bulgaria who loves to code!</h3>

-- 🔭 I’m currently working on [the Marlin programming language](https://github.com/marlinlang/MarlinCompiler)!
+- 🔭 I’m currently working on [the Hay programming language](https://github.com/haylang/hayc)!

 - 📫 You can reach me at **[my username with a dot between my names] [at] yahoo [dot] com**